Frequently Asked Questions

 + Are you having a Recruiting Showcase again this year?

 Yes!
 We are holding a Recruiting Showcase on Friday night at the Berglund Center again this year for any players (grades 8-12) interested in showing their individual skills to the college coaches in attendance and/or just wanting to get some Showcase experience for the future.
-Details on the Recruiting Showcase are posted on the Shamrock Festival website’s Showcase Page.
-The Showcase format will include lots of game-like drills and some scrimmage time as our goal is to let the athletes get Showcase experience and show their skills to the college coaches in attendence.
+Details on the Recruiting Showcase are posted on the Showcase Page.
+The Showcase format will include lots of game-like drills and some controlled play as our goal is to let the athletes get Showcase experience and show their skills to the college coaches in attendence.

 + Will tournament shirts be sold at every site during the tournament?

-Tournament apparel will be sold at most but not all sites throughout the weekend but many individual playing sites will have limited sizes, colors, etc. Tournament shirts and other apparel will be sold at the Berglund Center and Spectrum Sports Academy at all times Saturday and Sunday while supplies last.
-Availability at other locations will depend largely on availability after Friday night sales at the Berglund Center.
+Tournament apparel will be sold at most but not all sites throughout the weekend but many individual playing sites will have limited sizes, colors, etc. Tournament apparel will be sold at the Berglund Center at all times Saturday and Sunday while supplies last.
+Availability at other locations will depend largely on availability after Friday night.
 In order to make sure you get the t-shirt or sweatshirt color, size, and style you want, we strongly encourage everyone to come on Friday night if possible.

 + What is the cost for spectator admission?

 Admission will be handled electronically again this year with advance online purchase required.
-Details will be posted the week before the tournament.
+Details can be found on the HOME page the week of the tournament.
 No admission will be sold on site so you must puchase online.
+There is no admission fee for the Friday night activities at the Berglund Center (Recruiting Showcase, Kids' Clinic, and tournament apparel shopping).

 + Will officials be provided for all matches?

 Paid R1’s (up refs) will be provided for all matches.
 The work team must provide a certified R2 (down ref), scorekeeper, libero tracker, and 2 line judges for all matches.
-In the Finals for all Gold, Silver, & Bronze playoff divisions, paid officials will be provided as both up and down refs.
+In the Finals for all Gold and Silver playoff divisions, we will try to provide paid officials as both up and down refs, pending availability.

 + Will concessions be sold at every site?

-As far as we know, concessions will be sold at all sites this year.
+Concessions will be sold at most sites this year.
 Each individual site runs its own concessions and the Shamrock Festival has no control over what is offerred and/or what the prices are.
 There are no outside food and drinks allowed in any facilities so please plan accordingly.
-Please abide by all posted signs regarding food and drink or we run the risk of losing the privilege to utilize certain playing sites in the future (and your team runs the risk of not being invited back).
+Please abide by all posted signs regarding food and drink or we run the risk of losing the privilege to utilize certain playing sites in the future.

 + Will trainers be provided at all locations?

-Athletic trainers will be available for the majority of the tournament at the 13-court Berglund Center and the 10-court Spectrum Sports Academy.
+Athletic trainers will be available for the majority of the tournament at the 13-court Berglund Center.
 You may be asked to provide your own supplies or pay a nominal fee for supplies when getting ankles taped, etc. At other locations and/or in the event of more serious injuries that require additional medical attention, please go to the nearest emergency room.

 + What happens in the event of inclement weather or other outside forces?